Kunming–Yuxi–Hekou railway

+On 20 February 2025 the Vietnamese parliament approved an $8 billion railroad investment to upgrade under Xi Jinping's Belt and road initiative, the rail line which serves the Chinese border city Hekou Yao, Lao Cai, Hanoi and Haiphong.

 Route

-Although the new line roughly parallels the Kunming–Hekou section of the old narrow-gauge Kunming–Hai Phong railway, the two lines' routes are significantly different.
+Although the new line roughly parallels the Kunming–Hekou section of the old narrow-gauge Kunming–Hai Phong railway, routes of the two lines are significantly different.
 The new rail line, passing through Tonghai and Jianshui, is about 30 km west of the old metre-gauge railway (which runs via Yiliang and Kaiyuan).

+The rail line will link the key manufacturing homes of Samsung, Foxconn, Pegatron and other global giants, who rely on components from China.

 Kunming–Yuxi

 The Kunming–Yuxi railway or Kunyu railway (昆玉铁路 (昆玉鐵路, kūnyù tiělù)), is a single-track railroad in Yunnan Province of Southwest China.
 The line runs 106 km from Kunming to Yuxi and was built from 1989 to 1993.
 Bridges and tunnels account for 22% of the total length of the line.

 The major upgrade project of Kunming–Yuxi railway started in 2010, and completed in 2016.
 The EMU train entered into operation from December 29, 2016.

 A branch line, the Yuxi–Mohan railway opened in December 2021.
 It leads from Yuxi to Mohan where it connects to the Boten–Vientiane railway at the Chinese–Laotian border.